tommysonsylverstone/sulu-elasticsearch-user-bug/README.md

 14 - uncomment the routes `login` and `logout` in your `config/routes_website.yaml` 15 - uncomment your `website` firewall in your `security.yaml` 16 - create your own login page `https://github.com/sulu/sulu/blob/2.x/templates/static/login.html.twig`
-17 - Connect as a user (that you created on point 13)
+17 - Go to your /login page and connect as a user (that you created on point 13)

 You should be redirected to the frontpage where the smart content is, and have the following error:
 ![{"error":{"root_cause":[{"type":"parsing_exception","reason":"[term] query does not support [type]","line":1,"col":183}],"type":"x_content_parse_exception","reason":"[1:183] [bool] failed to parse field [must]","caused_by":{"type":"x_content_parse_exception","reason":"[1:183] [bool] failed to parse field [should]","caused_by":{"type":"parsing_exception","reason":"[term] query does not support [type]","line":1,"col":183}}},"status":400}](images/error.png)